Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Related Work

 \section{Related Work}

-In this section, we survey spatial and spatiotemporal calibration algorithms that can be applied to mm-wavelength radars (as one of the sensors in a pair). \Cref{sec:ext-cal-target} reviews algorithms for target-based extrinsic calibration, while \Cref{sec:ext-cal} describes algorithms for target-free (or \emph{targetless}) extrinsic calibration.
+In this section, we survey spatial and spatiotemporal calibration algorithms that can be applied to mm-wavelength radars in relation to another, complementary sensor. \Cref{sec:ext-cal-target} reviews algorithms for target-based extrinsic calibration, while \Cref{sec:ext-cal} describes algorithms for target-free, or \emph{targetless}, extrinsic calibration.
 In \Cref{sec:target-spatiotemporal}, we discuss prior work on target-based spatiotemporal calibration.